 How Laser Hair Removal Works

 Lasers can deliver a relatively large amount of light energy to a focused area.
 Using a high-intensity, FDA-approved laser, the laser technician targets a small area.
 The intense light is carried down the shaft to the follicle — the sac at the bottom of the hair that is responsible for the hair’s growth.
 The light heats the follicle and destroys it.
 Once this occurs, the hair will never grow back.
 Laser hair removal is popular because it is relatively painless, convenient, fast, and cost-effective.
 Once you are done with laser hair treatments, you never have to worry about unwanted hair again, which means that you’ll save a fortune in razors, waxes, and spa treatments over time.
+Learn more about how the treatment works on our laser hair removal faq page!

 - Permanent hair removal